NolanChan/ESVWorkflow/README.md

 I'll be adding a good amount of options and flexibility to this app in the future.

-1) To use the verse lookup utility, type in 'ESV' at the Alfred Prompt, with arguments as --- Book Chapter:Verse ---
+1) To use the verse lookup utility, type in 'ESV' at the Alfred Prompt, with arguments:

+--- Book Chapter:Verse ---

 Ex: ESV John 1:1

 This should lead to a notification stating the verse, and also the verse should be copied to the clipboard

-2) To use the keyword lookup utility, type in 'ESVS' at the Alfred Prompt, with arguments as --- Word Word Word...---
+2) To use the keyword lookup utility, type in 'ESVS' at the Alfred Prompt, with any number of word arguments:

+--- Word Word Word... ---

 Ex: ESVS Before the Foundation

 This should lead to a dropdown menu of verses that contain this keyword phrase.
-At the moment, it will also show choices that contain the word in any of the words in the verse: example being wept IN swept
+At the moment, words inside words will trigger a verse as well.

+Ex: wept IN swept

 Please email me if you have any feedback/questions/suggestions!